ebabel-eu/js-cryptography/README.md

 ## todo

-- Implement MD5 hashing
+- From e-mail, get Gravatar and any extra information
 - Add unit tests
 - Add end to end tests
 - Link to this angular app from ebabel.eu home website
-- From e-mail, get Gravatar and any extra information

 ## Install